apidaysnordic/apidaysnordic.github.io/_posts/2016-03-20-giuliano-iacobelli.md

 We are not quite there, but the future in which most people will be empowered to build software is arriving and APIs are the key enablers for this.

-## Giuliano Iacobelli, CEO & Co-Founder at Stamplay
+## Giuliano Iacobelli, Co-Founder at Stamplay

 Software engineer who get things done and loves to create web products.
 Full stack entrepreneur changing how software is built on the web with #500Strong company Stamplay.
 Constant Curious and lecturer at Roma Tre University.